Sazid60/PH-UNIVERSITY-PART-5/Readme.md

 ### WE WILL KNOW

-- Course & preRequisiteCourse
+- Course & preRequisiteCourse (PreRequisite can be or not)
-- Dynamically update course with prerequisite
+- Dynamically update course with prerequisite (Info Update and Pre Requisite set or remove)
 - Faculty with course relation
 - Semester Registration
-- Business Logic VALIDATION
+- Business Logic Validation

 #### findOne vs findById, findOneAndUpdate vs findByIdAndUpdate